webdevholland/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Days 9 - 12: September 12, 2019  (worked overnight into AM) - PRELIMINARY ENTRY
+### Days 9 - 12: September 12, 2019  (worked overnight into AM) - PRELIMINARY ENTRY*

+***Background**:  3:42 am.
+Couldn't take it anymore.
+Too tired to create CodePens #11 & #12 (see Links for the day).
+Went to bed!

 ***I know I'm not following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them a bit to better suit my lifestyle.
 I think it's more important that I consistently learn & build every day regardless of what day or time it is.
-I'll explain this later in the README.md as well as the Rules and FAQ sections of this repo.***
+I'll explain this later in the README.md as well as in the Rules and FAQ sections of this repo.***

 **Today's Summary Progress**:  Reviewed videos "Scope & Context (Part 2)" & "Miscellaneous Info (Part 1)" from Brad Schiff's JavaScript course.
 Created CodePen #11 to show additional concepts related to context as well as CodePen #12 on anonymous & arrow functions from "Miscellaneous Info (Part 1)".
 Watched next three videos after  "Miscellaneous Info (Part 1)", but didn't cover any of them in this log entry.
 See Links for the day.